-TDM is a package of information, policies, strategies and incentives designed to encourage users of the transportation system to reduce the number and length of SOV trips and consider alternative, more sustainable, forms of transportation.
-A well-designed TDM program can optimize use of all alternative transportation and act as a counterbalance to the traditional incentives to drive, such a free parking and significant subsidies to the roadway network.
+TDM is a package of information, policies, strategies and incentives designed to encourage users of the transportation system to reduce the number and length of SOV trips and consider more sustainable forms of transportation, such as public transportation and active transportation modes.
+A well-designed TDM program can optimize use of all transportation options and act as a counterbalance to the traditional incentives to drive, such a free parking and significant roadway network subsidies.